ManoloRemiddi/augmentatist-archetypes/README.md

 * Another calls it a *Genesis Frame*.
 * Another calls it a *System Prompt*.

 This fragmentation threatens to isolate us.
 If we cannot map our concepts to one another, we cannot collaborate.
-But if we force a single "Universal Terminology," we commit **Cognitive Colonization**—stripping the poetic precision from individual creators.
+But if we force a single "Universal Terminology," we commit **Cognitive Colonization**, stripping the poetic precision from individual creators.

 ## 2. The Solution: The Open Interface (Rosetta Stone)
 **The Augmentatist Archetypes** is not a dictionary.
 It is a functional map.